 Tests were carried out in duplicate for the same wall height and eccentricity.
 The first of the two walls tested was not instrumented and only failure load was recorded.
-The second specimen was instrumented, but the instrumentation was removed at about $\frac{2}{3}$ of the failure load of the first specimen.
+The second specimen was instrumented, but instrumentation was removed at about 2/3 of the failure load of the first specimen.
 Deflection readings at wall failure are therefore not available.
-This procedure was adopted to protect the instrumentation from damage by explosive wall failures.
+This procedure was adopted to protect instrumentation from damage by explosive wall failures.

-The walls were moved from the fabrication area to the test frame by a fork lift truck.
+Walls were moved from the fabrication area to the test frame by a fork lift truck.
 Before moving, the walls were carefully braced to prevent damage to the specimen.
 A wall being moved by the fork lift truck is shown in figure 4.4.